-“A genetic technique or method of identifying individuals using bodily samples such as blood, saliva or hair is referred to as DNA fingerprinting.”
+“A laboratory genetic technique or method to identify individuals using bodily samples such as blood, saliva, or hair is referred to as DNA fingerprinting.”

-DNA profiling, DNA testing, DNA analysis, Genetic profile, DNA identification, genetic fingerprinting and genetic analysis are some of the common names for DNA fingerprinting.
+DNA profiling, DNA testing, DNA analysis, Genetic profile, DNA identification, genetic fingerprinting, and genetic analysis are some of the popular names used for DNA fingerprinting.

-Since, 1984, it’s a gold-standard method for personal verification.
-Because of the unique pattern of DNA two persons differ biologically.
+Since 1984, it has been a gold-standard method for personal verification.
+Because of the unique DNA pattern, two persons differ biologically.
 And this mechanism is the basis of the present method.

-The DNA is a basis of life, encodes proteins and regulates gene expression.
-It is made up of sugar, phosphate and nitrogenous bases and located on chromosomes.
+DNA is our blueprint, basis of life, encodes proteins, and regulates gene expression.
+It is made up of sugar, phosphate, and nitrogenous bases.
+DNAs are located on chromosomes.
+The whole set of DNA or chromosomes is known as the genome.
+Interestingly, there are several regions in our genome that are unique and hypervariable.

 What is DNA fingerprinting?

-Notably, approximately 99% of our DNA is similar.
-0.1% difference is sufficient to make someone so unique.
-We are using this 0.1% of DNA for DNA profiling known as DNA fingerprinting.
+Notably, approximately 99% of our DNA (deoxyribose nucleic acid) is similar.
+A 0.1% difference is sufficient to make someone so unique.
+We are using this 0.1% portion for DNA profiling which is often known as DNA fingerprinting.

 There is a reason, why only DNA is used,

-DNA remains the same in all the body parts, tissue and cells (except germ cell).
-Even, after the death of the individual, it remains as well.
-It can live stable even after 1000 years.
+In all bodily parts, tissues, and cells (except germ cells) our DNA is the same.
+Even, after the death of the individual, it remains the same.
+It can remain stable even after 1000 years.

-The DNA is isolated from the bodily sample.
-Digested or amplified using restriction digestion or PCR.
+The DNA is isolated from the bodily sample, digested or amplified using restriction digestion or PCR, respectively.
 Using either agarose gel electrophoresis or sequencing, the DNA fragments are separated and identified.

-Since the discovery of DNA in 1953 by Watson and Crick, genetic science becomes more advanced and accurate.
-For more detail on the structure and function of DNA read the article: The structure and function of DNA.
+Since the discovery of DNA in 1953 by Watson and Crick, genetic science has become more advanced and accurate.
+To know more on DNA and history of genetics, please read this article: DNA: Definition, Structure, Function, Evidence, and Types

 Using the restriction digestion length polymorphism, Jeffrey created the first DNA profile.
-It was the combination, RFLP and autoradiography.
+His method was actually a combination of RFLP and autoradiography.

 Now here we have to understand some basics before going further.
 First, let’s understand what are the satellite regions of chromosomes.